ttntm/ttntm/src/about.md

 - PostCSS
 - Netlify

+This site doesn't use any JavaScript and it's total uncompressed size is less than 100KB.

+{% include "about.stats.njk" %}

-Further details regarding the current and previous versions of this website can be found in the [Changelog](/changelog).
+You're welcome to scroll through the [Changelog](/changelog) for additional details regarding the current and previous versions of this website.

 ## Like it here?